GouthumKharvi/Credit-Card-Capstone-/README.md

 ## Dataset Description
 The dataset used in this project contains credit card transactions made by European cardholders in September 2013.
 The dataset includes transactions from a two-day period, totaling 284,807 transactions, of which 492 are fraudulent.
 This results in a highly imbalanced dataset, with fraudulent transactions making up only 0.172% of all transactions.

+Data:
+The dataset for this project can be accessed by clicking the link provided below. creditcard.csv

 **Key Dataset Characteristics:**
 - **Total Transactions:** 284,807
 - **Fraudulent Transactions:** 492